 Back sleeping narrows or blocks the airways.
 Raising the arms upward opens the lungs, allowing you to inhale more oxygen than you could with your arms by your side.

-Unfortunately, sleeping with your arms above your head can harm your long-term health.
-Sleeping this way can disrupt your sleep cycle and cause physical pain that affects your day-to-day life.
+Resting with your arms above your head can sometimes harm your health.
+For some, it can disrupt their sleep cycle and exert more pressure on the nerves in the shoulders.

 Why Do I Sleep with My Arms Above My Head?

 According to Sleep, most people sleep with their arms above their heads because it makes breathing easier.
 Back sleepers are likelier to have sleep apnea and other respiratory issues.

 This study found that most adults with obstructive sleep apnea sleep on their backs because back sleeping can sometimes obstruct the airways, hence why so many are heavy snorers.